 Administration of student mobility (in Swedish).

-• Granted BIP courses are not advertised on antagning.se, but on Civis web where eligible students from Civis universities, including Stockholm University, apply for the courses.
+• Granted BIP courses are not advertised on universityadmissions.se, but on the CIVIS platform where eligible students from CIVIS universities, including Stockholm University, apply for the courses.
 Selection is made jointly by the course teachers.
-Stockholm University's rules for admission and selection criteria must be met even if the application is submitted via antagning.se.
+Stockholm University's rules for admission and selection criteria must be met even if the application is not made via antagning.se.
+Students are admitted in Ladok by the department which will thus receive income for full-year students and full-year achievements respectively.

-Check with your department head, director of studies and international coordinator (or equivalent) early on.
-Many resources within the department are involved when coordinating a BIP.
+Coordinate with the head of department, director of studies and international coordinator (or equivalent) early on.
+Several people in the department are involved when coordinating a BIP.

-BIP is an excellent opportunity to obtain funding to re-teach an existing course or to transform a module or sub-course into a formal course and is particularly suitable for field courses.
-It is also an opportunity to create new educational collaborations with colleagues at other Civis universities.
+A BIP is an excellent opportunity to obtain funding for a second edition of an existing course or for developing a CIVIS activity into a formal course.
+BIPs also make it possible to initiate new collaborations with colleagues at the other CIVIS partner universities.

 Open labs